xingwu2333/Baseline-for-Additional-Tasks-in-CSIG2025/README.md

-# 🎯 Baseline for Detection-Based Tracking
+# 🎯 Baseline for additional tasks
-**6th Chinese Conference on China Society of Image and Graphics (CSIG) 2025 – Additional Tasks**
+**The 6th Chinese Conference on China Society of Image and Graphics (CSIG) 2025 – Additional Tasks**

 This repository provides a baseline for the additional tasks of the **CSIG 2025 Challenge**, using a **Detection-Based Tracking** approach.
-The detection results are obtained via the official toolkit of the challenge.
+The detection results are obtained via the official toolkit of the challenge(https://github.com/TinaLRJ/DeepPro).

 ---